KevinBockelandt/notoire/README.md

 TODO: screenshot here

 In Notoire, the notes are stored in plain text files and interpreted as **Markdown**.
 There is no hierarchy and no built-in tag system.
-Notes are connected by links and you can navigate to and between them a number of ways:
+Notes are connected by links and you can navigate to and between them via a number of ways:

 * by following a link to open the corresponding note
 * by going back to the previous note using an history system